suansuan0915/Weather-Warehouse-Django-Project/README.md

 - Long format table acting as landing table makes it easier to check general validity when data arrives from outside API.

 Cons:
+- When storing all valus of parameters in a column of a long format table, the data types of value column must be converted to one type.
 - Limited scalability: Storing both "long" and "wide" formats can lead to increased storage requirements.
 Besides, large volumes of real-time updates can cause storage problem, especially for the relational database.
 - Data redundancy: Redundacy is stilled provided here, like repeated "location" and "datetimes".
 - Performance issues: The relational database table schema can suffer from slow query times and bad database performance, particularly when dealing with complex queries.